iost-official/iost-docs/website/versioned_docs/version-3.0.0/4-running-iost-node/Become-Servi-Node.md

 - You can get **Network ID** of the node in section `network.id` by the command `curl http://localhost:30001/getNodeInfo`

 # IWallet with IOST network

-Iwallet will connect to the local node by default.
+IWallet will connect to the local node by default.
 If you want to connect to IOST network, please refer to [Seed Node List](4-running-iost-node/Deployment.md#seed-node-list).
 For example:

 ```